Is Sydney the most beautiful city in the world?

 Paddington is a fascinating are of well refurbished terrace houses, trendy boutiques, cosy restaurants and cafes, niche art galleries and a few bookshops.

 Add the biggest park in Sydney, the Centennial Park, and leafy streets everywhere.

 This area reaches its best on Saturdays with the Paddington Markets next to the lovely Uniting Church.

 Peaceful and arty are the two words that come to my mind when someone ask me about Paddington.

 It is located just between the CBD and Bondi beach which can makes it convenient if you plan to visit both.
 Busses run continuously on Oxford Street however they can be quite full during business hours and slowed down by the city traffic too.

 Of all of the areas in this post, Paddington is probably the one that is less convenient for transportation and it will take you more time to move around.

 Right in park you will find the most unique accommodation you can have in Sydney, the Residences Centennial Park.
-These are the two houses originally used by the rangers in charge of the Centennial Park.
+These are the two houses (3 or 4 bedrooms) originally used by the rangers in charge of the Centennial Park.